 HIV and Dementia

-AIDS dementia is also called AIDS dementia complex or HIV-related dementia.
-It is a serious result of HIV infection.
+Dementia from HIV/AIDS is also called HIV-associated dementia.
+In its most severe form, it's called AIDS dementia complex.
+It can be a serious result of HIV infection.
 It is most often seen in advanced stages of the disease.

 • Memory loss